wes1350/wes1350.github.io/_posts/2021-01-20-superiorbettingsystem.md

 Of course, it would be clunky to always have to write up contracts on pieces of paper, so in practice, contracts are exchanged verbally.
 To further reduce the clunkiness, there are a few terms related to buying and selling:

 - *X bid*: an offer to buy a contract for X.
-- *At X*: an offer to sell a contract for X.
+- *at X*: an offer to sell a contract for X.
 - *buy/take 'em*: said to a seller to accept their offer to sell (i.e. for you to buy from them)
 - *sell/sold*: said to a buyer to accept their offer to buy (i.e. for you to sell to them)

 Personally, I prefer saying "take 'em" and "sold" when buying and selling.
-Also, when saying "X bid" or "At X", the units may be specified later if they aren't clear.
+Also, when saying "X bid" or "at X", the units may be specified later if they aren't clear.
 To illustrate how these are used, here is what the previous example between Alice and Bob could look like using this terminology.

 > (prior conversation)

 > Bob: Hmm, I'm not so sure about that.
-How about we bet on it -- I'm 250 bid on the number of countries, $1 a country.
+How about we bet on it -- 250 bid on the number of countries, $1 a country.

 > Alice: Sold!
 Let's look this up.